Australia out of 2023 Asian Cup race, wants to host 2026 women's tournament

 "Football Australia maintains its strong interest in bidding for the AFC Women's Asian Cup 2026 and will submit a formal and comprehensive bid to the Asian Football Confederation (AFC) within the required timeline later this year."

-The FA gave no reasons for pulling out but chief executive James Johnson said in July a bid would be contingent on government support and the Asian Football Confederation (AFC) being open to moving the tournament to January-February 2024.
+The FA gave no reasons for pulling out but chief executive James Johnson said in July a bid would be contingent on government support and the AFC being open to moving the tournament to January-February 2024.

 China was to stage the 24-team event in June and July next year but relinquished its hosting rights in May as it pursued a zero-COVID policy.